For studying Norwegian, Books and courses are not the only things you should always pay attention to.

 We all know the benefits of languages.

-And If you want to study Norwegian – or curious about the culture of Norway – you can watch the 12 movies mentioned above to improve your command of the Nordic language, i.e., Norwegian.
+If you want to study Norwegian or are curious about Norwegian culture, you can watch the 12 movies mentioned above to improve your command of the language.

 Did I miss any film you think should be on the list?

-If you want more suggestions concerning movies to learn Norwegian, you can always ask in the comment session below.
+If you want more suggestions concerning movies to learn Norwegian, please ask in the comments section below.

 Have Fun!
 Ha Det Gøyİ!